Code-Institute-Submissions/play-whiff-whaff-game/README.md

 They can be found [**here**](https://github.com/KrisK1978/play-whiff-whaff-game/blob/master/wireframes/wireframes.pdf).

 ## Features
-1. The main section contains intro text ('Welcome to the World of Arcade Games!').
-The background-color has been applied to the body's element, to make it 'eye-catching'.
+1. The main section contains intro text **Welcome to the World of Arcade Games!'** and subtext **We present you a Ping-Pong game!** The background-color has been applied to the body's element, to make it 'eye-catching'.
+There are two buttons called **HOW TO PLAY?** and **START**.
+The **HOW TO PLAY BUTTON** once clicked/tapped opens a modal with a list of game tips.
+It is a short list of instructions explaining how to play the game and what needs to be done to score a point.
+The **START** button once used takes the user to actual gamefield where a round of **Ping-Pong** game takes place.
+The buttons' background color changes when the *hover* is used.

+2. There are **Social-links** added into the website content which give the user opportunity to get some more info about the website designer:

+*   both [**LinkedIn**](https://www.linkedin.com/in/kris-kempa-77a752162/) and [**GitHub**](https://github.com/KrisK1978) are active and take the user to external websites;

+*   **Instagram** and **Twitter** icons embedded just for visual effect.

+3. The **copyright** text added below the social-links icons to confirm who created the website and when it was built.

-2. The canvas element has been used to build the game board and to render 2D shapes.
+4. The canvas element has been used to build the game board and to render 2D shapes.
 The game board features the following elements:

 * **playfield** element built using draw methods.
 It is divided in two fields by a net which helps to see the *player* (left side) and the *opponent*
 (computer - right side) locations;